 The stories keep coming in – the landlord who found a broken showerhead spewing water in an unoccupied apartment; the man with a silently running toilet; the couple unaware that a burst hose was gushing in their yard.

 "They normally say, 'It's impossible.
 There's no way for that much water to be used and I wouldn't notice it,'" says Madison Water Utility customer service representative Sherri Becker, who often fields calls from customers who've gotten a "continuous usage" letter from the utility to alert them about a possible water leak.

 Fellow customer service rep. Pam Mousley sends out the letters, which are based on hourly data transmitted by the utility's new Project H2O wireless meter reading system.
-So far, more than 850 letters have been sent out to homeowners whose meter readings show unusually high continuous water usage, even during overnight hours, for at least three days in a row.
+So far, more than a thousand letters have been sent out to homeowners whose meter readings show unusually high continuous water usage, even during overnight hours, for at least three days in a row.